-Scabies is caused by a tiny mite.
-An infestation results when the female mite burrows into the skin and lays eggs.
-The scabies mite does not suck blood.
-It does not transmit any disease other than scabies between people.
+Scabies happens when a female mite burrows into the skin and lays eggs.
+The scabies mite does not suck blood or transmit disease.

-Scabies is highly contagious.
-Most often, it is passed from person to person through:
+Scabies spreads easily from person to person through:

 - Sexual contact

 Scabies can also spread from person to person by sharing:

 A person can also get scabies from certain mammals.
 It is most common from dogs with sarcoptic mange.
 Scabies from dogs differs from human scabies.
 It rarely passes from person to person.

 Scabies is more common in children younger than 15 years of age and adults older than 65 years of age.

 Other things that may raise the risk are: